 Step 1: What’s your goal?

-Ask yourself these questions to identify why you need (or want) a running tracker or watch.
+Ask yourself these questions to identify why you need (or want) a running tracker or watch, like a huawei smart watch.
 How much time you spend running, your goals and future plans factor into this.

 Why do you want/need a running tracker?